Paub2002/turk-vpc/README.md

 - Place two red points in h file and two blue points in a file.
 - Assure that the camera has a and unobstructed view of the board and the color points.

+#### Software
+- Start a web service.
+For example using apache.
+- Set your web folder to the www folder of the repo
+- run main.py
+- check that the board has been detected okey if not clic continue.
+If it does not detect the color points change the thresholds in Board.py:AutoBoardDetect function.
 ## Gameplay

 - Player starts by moving a white piece and selecting move on the web app.